Williamarvin/FlowLingo/DEPLOYMENT_GUIDE.md

 ## 📱 Mobile App Deployment

-Since MandarinMaster is a web application, we'll use Progressive Web App (PWA) technology and wrappers for mobile deployment.
+Since FlowLingo is a web application, we'll use Progressive Web App (PWA) technology and wrappers for mobile deployment.

 ### Converting to PWA